-Modeling the input: Statistical model of the correlations of a 2D input ensemble
+A simple generative model: Statistical correlations of a 2D input ensemble

-■ The generative model
+The generative model

 Recall that the idea behind generative modeling is to understand the structure of the data coming into the network.
 This gives us a better idea of where the network should have problems.
 And as we'll see later, the generative model is needed to specify an optimal network.
 Our goal is first create data that has a particular correlational structure, and then to see how a neural network can discover the structure.